When to Move Your Baby to Their Own Room – and How to Do it Right

 Moving your baby to their own room is a poignant moment: it’s one of their first big milestones, one that signals their developing independence, and reclaiming a bit of yours.
 For some of us, this is a happy moment; for others, it’s more bittersweet.

-Regardless of one’s feelings on moving your baby to their own room, parents often have questions about transitioning their babies to their own rooms.
+Regardless of one’s feelings on moving your baby to their own room, parents often have questions about the best approaches for transitioning their babies to their own rooms.
 Common questions include when should I move my baby to their own room, what should I do to prepare my baby for moving to their own room, and what does a baby’s room need?
 Here we’ll answer those questions and more.

 {{table_of_contents}}